jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/1 Hello, World!.md

 Reopen the pillar's Reference window, and right-click on the HelloWorldScript on the Script tab.
 Select "Edit Source", which will bring up the script editing window.

-Now we need to tell the script to respond to being activated, which means we need to add the [OnActivate event](https://ck.uesp.net/wiki/OnActivate_-_ObjectReference "OnActivate - ObjectReference") to our script.
+Now we need to tell the script to respond to being activated, which means we need to add the [[ObjectReference Script#^e1a952|OnActivate event]] to our script.
 Add the following lines to your script:

 ```
  Event OnActivate(ObjectReference akActionRef)